ThinkWithPbody/Yifu-Pages/content/Courses/2024/ARC2047H-Building_Science_Materials_and_Construction_3/ARC2047H-Building_Science_Materials_and_Construction_3.md

 >
 > ---
 >
-> 7. For a given 3,000 ft2 building (three-story above ground with basement AHU) with the supply ductwork [[./Attachments/Lab/lab riser diagram A C D E F blank.jpg|layout]] shown in the link below, use the friction loss [[./Attachments/Lab/friction loss chart ASHRAE 2021.jpg|chart]] to determine the velocity of air for duct C if the volume of air flow at each vent opening is 85 cfm.
+> 7. For a given 3,000 ft2 building (three-story above ground with basement AHU) with the supply ductwork [[./Attachments/Lab/lab riser diagram A C D E F blank.jpg|layout]] shown in the link below, use the friction loss [[./Attachments/ARC2047H-Duct Friction Chart/friction loss chart ASHRAE 2021.jpg|chart]] to determine the velocity of air for duct C if the volume of air flow at each vent opening is 85 cfm.
 Use 0.024 inches of water/100ft as the friction loss for the ductwork.
 Provide your answer in feet per minute as an integer.
 Do not use units in your answer.
 >
 > 85 × 3 = 255 cfm
 > fpm @ 255 cfm @ 0.024 in. wtr./100ft ~= 390 fpm
 >
 > ---
 >
-> 8. For a given 3,000 ft2 building (three-story above ground with basement AHU) with the supply ductwork [[./Attachments/Lab/lab riser diagram A C D E F blank.jpg|layout]] shown in the link below, use the friction loss [[./Attachments/Lab/friction loss chart ASHRAE 2021.jpg|chart]] to determine the velocity of air for duct B if the volume of air flow at each vent opening is 174 cfm.
+> 8. For a given 3,000 ft2 building (three-story above ground with basement AHU) with the supply ductwork [[./Attachments/Lab/lab riser diagram A C D E F blank.jpg|layout]] shown in the link below, use the friction loss [[./Attachments/ARC2047H-Duct Friction Chart/friction loss chart ASHRAE 2021.jpg|chart]] to determine the velocity of air for duct B if the volume of air flow at each vent opening is 174 cfm.
 Use 0.028 inches of water/100ft as the friction loss for the ductwork.
 Provide your answer in feet per minute as an integer.
 Do not use units in your answer.
 >
 > 174 × 6 = 1044 cfm
 > fpm @ 1044 cfm @ 0.028 in. wtr./100ft ~= 590 fpm
 >
 > ---
 >
-> 9. For a given 3,000 ft2 building (three-story above ground with basement AHU) with the supply ductwork [[./Attachments/Lab/lab riser diagram A C D E F blank.jpg|layout]] shown in the link below, use the friction loss [[./Attachments/Lab/friction loss chart ASHRAE 2021.jpg|chart]] to determine the clear inside diameter for duct A if the volume of air flow at each vent opening is 170 cfm.
+> 9. For a given 3,000 ft2 building (three-story above ground with basement AHU) with the supply ductwork [[./Attachments/Lab/lab riser diagram A C D E F blank.jpg|layout]] shown in the link below, use the friction loss [[./Attachments/ARC2047H-Duct Friction Chart/friction loss chart ASHRAE 2021.jpg|chart]] to determine the clear inside diameter for duct A if the volume of air flow at each vent opening is 170 cfm.
 Use 0.025 inches of water/100ft as the friction loss for the ductwork.
 Provide your answer in inches within one decimal place value.
 Note that duct A is the vertical duct between the AHU and ducts B. Assume duct A is round.
 >
 > 170 × 12 = 2040 cfm
 > diameter @ 2040 cfm @ 0.025 in. wtr./100ft ~= 23.9 in
 >
 > ---
 >
-> 10. For a given 3,000 ft2 building (three-story above ground with basement AHU) with the supply ductwork [[./Attachments/Lab/lab riser diagram A C D E F blank.jpg|layout]] shown in the link below, use the friction loss [[./Attachments/Lab/friction loss chart ASHRAE 2021.jpg|chart]] to determine the minimum outside diameter for duct D if the volume of air flow at each vent opening is 80 cfm.
+> 10. For a given 3,000 ft2 building (three-story above ground with basement AHU) with the supply ductwork [[./Attachments/Lab/lab riser diagram A C D E F blank.jpg|layout]] shown in the link below, use the friction loss [[./Attachments/ARC2047H-Duct Friction Chart/friction loss chart ASHRAE 2021.jpg|chart]] to determine the minimum outside diameter for duct D if the volume of air flow at each vent opening is 80 cfm.
 Use 0.044 inches of water/100ft as the friction loss for the ductwork.
 Assume 2-inch-thick insulation lining the inside of the duct.
 Provide your answer in inches within one decimal place value.
 Assume duct D is round.
 >
 > 80 × 3 = 240 cfm
 > diameter @ 240 cfm @ 0.044 in/. wtr./100ft ~= 9.5 in